-- Monitor the current and forecasted condition of the state's financial systems and economy, especially given the effects from COVID-19, escalating geopolitical risks, and inflationary pressures. - Provide effective oversight and coordination of activities for the agencies. - Monitor the agencies' progress towards meeting goals and objectives. - Evaluate input and feedback from all sources to make improvements to the administration of the Finance Commission and the agencies. - Promote a favorable business climate.
+- Monitor the current and forecasted condition of the state's financial systems and economy, especially given the effects and issues from COVID-19. - Provide effective oversight and coordination of activities for the agencies. - Monitor the agencies' progress towards meeting goals and objectives. - Evaluate input and feedback from all sources to make improvements to the administration of the Finance Commission and the agencies. - Promote a favorable business climate.